X-Ry/x-ry.github.io/_posts/2018-12-22-6-Years-of-First-Robotics.md

 description:  6 Years of First Robotics
 published: true
 ---
 <span class="drop-cap">I</span>t's all started 6 years ago when I moved to Lincoln Park.
 On the first day, I got invited to join a FLL( First Lego League) team.
 In the past 6 years, I've designed, built many robots, competed in regional and state comptitions.
 Aside from winning countless medals, this journey awarded me with rich experiences in the filed of engineering and a group of wonderful friends.
-This essay captured a specical moment where I learned an important lesson.
+Here are some specical moments.

+## The Human Pyrimid:

 ![ARE YOU READDDDYYYYYY](https://x-ry.github.io/assets/images/posts/DSC_0117.JPG)

-## The Human Pyrimid:

   “Ryan, quick!
 Come on up!”
 Grant shouted at me, climbing on top of Peter.
 Our coaches, Mr. Goodall and Mr. Whitefield, had crouched down on each side, pushing up with their strong arms, building a perfect foundation.
 We had just won our First Lego League robotics regional competition.
 The winning teams were supposed to take a group photo in front of the FLL sign, and right on the spot, they decided to build a human pyramid.
 I was hesitant, freezing for a second.